franik7/RegWave-Description/README.md

 The system uses a two-layer deduplication strategy:

 **Pre-processing deduplication (workflow level)**
 Each workflow checks whether an article URL already exists in Supabase before sending it to AI.
 This prevents unnecessary API calls and reduces token usage.
+DOJ workflows additionally filter out `/video/` URLs at the parsing stage, preventing the same announcement from being stored twice under different URLs.

 **Database-level protection (Supabase)**
 The `url` field is enforced as unique, ensuring no duplicate records are ever stored, even if multiple workflows run concurrently.